haversnail/SpotifyKit/README.md

 * **SpotifyKit** is a [Spotify Web API][API] [Object Model][OM] wrapper with *value-type semantics* that adheres to the Swift [API Design Guidelines](https://swift.org/documentation/api-design-guidelines/), providing streamlined interoperability between your Swift app and the Spotify catalog.

 ##### Compatible with Spotify's [iOS SDK][SDK].
-* In addition to accessing library content, **SpotifyKit** plays nicely with the official [iOS SDK][SDK], providing extensions and convenience methods for using SpotifyKit objects with the Audio Playback and Authentication interface.
+* In addition to accessing catalog content, **SpotifyKit** plays nicely with Spotify's [iOS SDK][SDK], providing extensions and convenience methods for using SpotifyKit objects with the Audio Playback and Authentication interface.

 ##### Integrate with ease.
 * **SpotifyKit** also streamlines the inclusion of the [iOS SDK][SDK]'s pre-compiled frameworks in your Swift application: just embed the dependencies into your project, include `SpotifyKit` in your code, and you're good to go.
 No bridging headers or frustrating [compatibility issues](https://github.com/spotify/ios-sdk/issues/811) to deal with.